Clothing, class and education: Mapping USyd’s fashion landscape - Honi Soit

 “Queer campus-goers often go to lengths to fit into eccentric fashion norms – you will see a lot of Doc Martens,” they say.
 They add that a “classic straight person look [on campus] is rather casual” comprising “brand jeans and a shirt or jumper.”

-However, the proliferation of thrifted items and ‘alternative’ fashion on USyd campus is also linked to the broader gentrification of the Inner-west and the recent boom in thrifting.
+However, the proliferation of thrifted items and ‘alternative’ fashion on USyd campus is also linked to the broader Inner West gentrification oand the recent boom in thrifting.

 The second hand clothing market is expected to grow 11 times faster than the broader retail clothing sector by 2025 according to a 2021 ThredUp report, nudged by increasing environmental concerns and the glamorisation of ‘vintage’ by celebrity figures.
 Ironically, this is driving second hand clothing prices up.